yuuuki2/Vorarlberg---The-Game/concepts_and_ideas/questions.md

 * Tallest Man-Made Structure (What looks like the tallest from your location.
 Must include Top and two sides of structure.
 A structure can be a building, but also an electricity pole, a tv mast, etc.)
 * A building visible from your bus station (Can be any building.
 Must include Top and two sides of structure)
 * Tallest Man-Made Building from Train station (What looks like the tallest from your location.
 Must include Top and two sides of structure)
-* Two buildings (Must include 1.5*1.5 area with 3 distinct elements)
+* Two buildings (Must include 1.5*1.5 meter area with 3 distinct elements)
-* Bus station (Must include 1.5*1.5 area with 3 distinct elements)
+* Bus station (Must include 1.5*1.5 meter area with 3 distinct elements)
 * Place of Worship (Church, Mosque, Bildstock, Marienschrein, Chappel, etc)
 * Tallest Mountain (What looks like the tallest from your location.
 Not the tallest in terms of height.)